 gelly

-withAQuoteInIt: "when she said \"yes\", it was incredible!"
+withAQuoteInIt:"when she said \"yes\", it was incredible!"

 }

-DateTimes are written using the timestamp function which accepts a timestamp string as input, or the date function which accepts a date string as input.
-The date string is formatted according to Postgres' timestamp and date literal syntax, which is documented in the Postgres docs.
+DateTimes are written using the timestamp function which accepts a timestamp string as input.
+The input string is formatted according to Postgres' timestamp literal syntax, which is documented in the Postgres docs.
 If not specified, times are assumed to be in UTC.

 Date literals